On this page

 An employee termination payment (ETP) is a lump sum payment made when the employment of one of your employees is terminated.
 The termination can be for a range of reasons, from redundancy to retirement or resignation.

 For an employer, the key point to remember is that just because a payment is an ETP, it doesn’t necessarily mean you are required to make Super Guarantee (SG) payments on it.

-Under the SG rules, employers must make quarterly SG contributions on behalf of their employees calculated at 9.5% (in 2020/21) of the employee’s ordinary time earnings (OTE).
-In most cases, OTE covers an employee’s ordinary hours of work plus any bonuses, allowances, annual leave and sick leave.
+In most cases, ordinary time earnings (OTE) covers an employee’s ordinary hours of work plus any bonuses, allowances, annual leave and sick leave.

 Some termination payments, however, are excluded from OTE, including overtime, annual leave loading, parental leave and on-call and fully expensed allowances.
-The main termination payments that don’t require an SG contribution are listed in the table below.
+The table shows the main termination payments and whether SG is payable.